astrofrog/pyavm/README.rst

 Requirements
 ------------

-PyAVM supports Python 2.7 and 3.5+.
+PyAVM supports Python 3.8 and later.
 No other dependencies are needed simply to read and embed AVM meta-data.

 However, the following optional dependencies are needed for more